tanyapowell/rainforeststudio.xyz/_pages/notes.md

 ---
 layout: layouts/default.njk
-title: About
+title: Lab Notes
 description: Learn about Nova's VR Website
-permalink: /about/
+permalink: /lab-notes/
 ---

-# About
+# Lab Notes

 This website showcases a virtual reality experience built using Eleventy for static site generation, GitHub Pages for hosting, and A-Frame for VR rendering.